lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One creature or object
 **Resist:** Fortitude (graze for half damage)

 You fire a small burst of flame at a nearby object or creature, dealing fire damage.
 This spell can be used to light flammable material instantly.
 If you target a creature with this spell that is wearing cloth armour or just clothes, reduce their resist roll by 2.
-Wet targets get advantage to resist this spell, but if they fail they become dry instead of taking damage.
-This spell deals half damage if it grazes against a target's resistance.
+Wet creatures get advantage to resist this spell, and if they fail they become dry and still only take half damage.
+This spell deals half damage if it grazes against a creature's resistance.

-***Critical:*** Roll willpower plus 4 to deal fire damage and the target gets burning 2, light a dry object on fire, or dry a wet object.
+***Critical:*** Roll willpower plus 4 to deal fire damage and the creature gets burning 2, light a dry object on fire, or dry a wet object.
-***Success:*** Roll willpower to deal fire damage and the target gets burning 1, light a dry object on fire, or dry a wet object.
+***Success:*** Roll willpower to deal fire damage and the creature gets burning 1, light a dry object on fire, or dry a wet object.
 ***Graze:*** Roll willpower minus 4 to deal fire damage, or light a dry object on fire.

 ## Inspire